sk364/new-papers/README.md

 ### Reflection

-Steps followed to generate the similar articles:
+Steps followed to find the similar articles:

 * Load dataset
 * Filter dataset to include the articles published after 2019 (at most 100,000)